MicrosoftDocs/supply-chain-center/articles/use/analytics.md

 ## Adding reports

 Supply Chain Center supports native reports and connected reports.
-Native reports are created in Supply Chain Center and are visible only in Supply Chain Center while connected reports are linked from your Power BI workspace, and are accessible in both Power BI and Supply Chain Center.
+Native reports are created in Supply Chain Center and are visible only in Supply Chain Center.
+Connected reports are linked from your Power BI workspace, and are accessible in both Power BI and Supply Chain Center.

 ### Connect reports from your Power BI workspace
 The following sections explain how to connect reports from your Power BI workspace.

 #### Link your Power BI workspace
-Before connecting a report from your Power BI workspace, you must first link your worksapce to MSCC.
+Before connecting a report from your Power BI workspace, you must first link your workspace to Microsoft Supply Chain Center.
 Make sure the following prerequisites are met before doing so:

 - You must have a Microsoft Power BI Professional or Microsoft Power BI Premium license.
 - At least one report must be available in the Power BI workspace.